sgsokol/influx/doc/quick.rst

  ``mynetwork.log``
    containing the run-time output from various scripts, in particular, it contains a report on convergence history during the fitting process.
-   It can be helpfull for identifying potential problems but if everything is going well, the user does not have to examine the content of this file;
+   It can be helpful for identifying potential problems but if everything is going well, the user does not have to examine the content of this file;
  ``mynetwork.err``
   containing the warning and error messages.